 - Take a food and history tour of the Jordaan

-Follow up your visit to the Anne Frank House with these optional tours around Amsterdam.
+Follow up your visit to the Anne Frank House with these popular tours around Amsterdam:

 Where to stay when visiting the Anne Frank House